As a nurse, you’re constantly on your feet. You need footwear that will give you reliable support for long shifts and longer workweeks!

 They’re equipped with the usual Birkenstock cork footbed.
 If you’re a fan of the company’s sandals, you’ll know what to expect.
 They break in gradually, and become more comfortable over time.
 They maintain strong arch support and a natural realignment of the foot using a heel cup and metatarsal ridge.
 And you can swap out the footbeds for other Birkenstock options should you want more cushion or a different arch height.

 We love the cork footbed for standing all day and walking around a busy ward because it encourages good posture, which saves your back and joints.
 Since it also breaks in according to your specific foot shape, it’s a great combination of anatomical design and a personalized fit.
-Previous buyers loved theirs, and said that once they got through the break-in period, they felt fantastic.
+Once you get through the break-in period, they’re really wonderful.

 They’re slip-resistant, thanks to a specific insole that you won’t find on the non-professional Birkenstocks.
 It’s equipped with lots of smaller treads which help it maintain traction on wet or slick floors where other clogs can be a real safety hazard.
-Previous buyers said they were extremely reliable in the traction department!
+We found them extremely reliable in the traction department!